thoughtspot/thoughtspot.github.io/_release/notes.md

 <dd>For more information on embedding ThoughtSpot, see <a href="{{ site.baseurl }}/admin/ts-cloud/intro-embed.html">ThoughtSpot embedding solution</a>.</dd></dlentry>

 <dlentry id="spotdev-portal">
-<dt>SpotDev portal</dt>
+<dt>SpotDev portal <span class="label label-beta">Beta</span></dt>
-<dd>ThoughtSpot cloud now includes the <strong>SpotDev</strong> portal <span class="label label-beta">Beta</span> to allow developer users to explore the ThoughtSpot SDK APIs and build sample applications.
+<dd>ThoughtSpot cloud now includes the <strong>SpotDev</strong> portal in beta to allow developer users to explore the ThoughtSpot SDK APIs and build sample applications.
 The <strong>SpotDev</strong> tab in the ThoughtSpot application is available for the users with administrator and developer privileges.</dd>
 <dd>The <strong>SpotDev</strong> portal provides a playground for developers and product owners to evaluate the Visual Embed APIs and preview the results.
 The portal also allows authorized users to rebrand the embedded content, <a href="{{ site.baseurl }}/admin/ts-cloud/customization-rebranding.html">customize styles</a>, and <a href="{{ site.baseurl }}/admin/ts-cloud/custom-actions.html">add custom menu actions</a> to the embedded instance.</dd><dd>For more information, see <a href="{{ site.baseurl }}/admin/ts-cloud/spotdev-portal.html">SpotDev Portal</a>.</dd></dlentry>

 </dl>